swati07010/Ecommerce_Website/README.md

   - User information is securely stored in MongoDB Atlas.

 - **Product Browsing:**
-  - Users can view products categorized into Men, Women, and Children sections.
+  - Users can view products categorized into Home, Men, Women, and Children sections.

 - **Product Management:**
   - Authenticated users can add products.